 Seeing the finished film up on screen, one’s fears about Sherlock Holmes in Guy Ritchie’s hands prove unfounded.
 You have to give an author a certain degree of rope for their interpretation and Guy Ritchie does so reasonably well.
 Certainly, his is an interpretation that takes Sherlock Holmes out of the Victorian drawing room and even the standard gaslight milieu – not to mention abandons the classic image of Holmes in a deerstalker.
 This is very much a Holmes of the streets where Guy Ritchie revels in the dirt and filth, the muted dun tones of the Victorian industrial landscape, where the bare wooden boards of Holmes’s apartment show through and everything is strewn in a mess.
 It is also very much Guy Ritchie rebranding Sherlock Holmes as a man’s man – the characters are unshaven most of the time, Watson has a gambling problem and Holmes engages in bare-knuckle boxing matches to while away the boredom.
 One wondered which would win out – Sherlock Holmes’ much vaunted intellect or Guy Ritchie’s boxing matches.
 It is telling that the first scene of Holmes-ian flourish we see here is Robert Downey Jr calculating the best way to beat an opponent unconscious – the upside is that this is an interpretation that does not conflict with Arthur Conan Doyle who wrote that Sherlock Holmes was an accomplished pugilist.

 The film also incorporates the character of Irene Adler.
 Arthur Conan Doyle created her as the only women to match wits with Holmes, while here she becomes a love interest.
-It is interesting to contrast Rachel McAdams’ devious and flirtatious thief with the Irene Adler that Conan Doyle depicts in A Scandal in Bohemia (1891), the sole canonical story in which she appears, where she can more correctly be described as a calculating but honourable Victorian lady and where the story is concerned with her scandalous relationship with a king and Holmes’s involvement is centred around the procurement of a single photograph.
-It should be noted that the romance between Holmes and Irene Adler is entirely a fiction that has been concocted by Sherlock Holmes pastiche writers and something that never existed in anything that Arthur Conan Doyle wrote.
+It is interesting to contrast Rachel McAdams’ devious and flirtatious thief with the Irene Adler that Conan Doyle depicts in A Scandal in Bohemia (1891), the sole canonical story in which she appears, where the story is concerned with her scandalous relationship with a king and Holmes’s involvement is centred around the procurement of a single photograph.
+It should be noted that the romance between Holmes and Irene Adler is entirely a fiction that has been concocted by Sherlock Holmes pastiche writers and something that never existed in anything that Arthur Conan Doyle wrote and at most had Holmes admit an admiration for her.
 Rachel McAdams gives a passably lightweight performance in the part but her Irene Adler emerges as far too much of a modern woman to seem credible for the Victorian period.
-(A perfectly stunning Irene Adler was delivered by the supremely elegent Lara Pulver in the A Scandal in Belgravia (2011) episode of the modernised Sherlock tv series, which incarnated her as a dominatrix and more than did justice to what the character should be).
+(A perfectly stunning Irene Adler was delivered by the supremely elegant Lara Pulver in the A Scandal in Belgravia (2011) episode of the modernised Sherlock tv series, which incarnated her as a dominatrix).

 The result emerges as Sherlock Holmes reconceived as both a Guy Ritchie film – emphasis on the dirt, pugilism and men being men – and as a multiplex blockbuster for the Xmas 2009 season – big fight scenes, action scenes pumped-up with digital effects.
 It works reasonably well.
 Sherlock Holmes is not a standout masterpiece but it is an enjoyable blockbuster.
 It is not a redefinition of Sherlock Holmes that is going to pale all other versions before it; on the other hand, it is not a cringing embarrassment to the cinematic Holmes corpus as say the likes of King Kong (1976), Catwoman (2004) and Thunderbirds (2004) were in reinterpreting their respective originals.
 You could do a lot worse at popcorn entertainment goes.